mattbierner/blog.mattbierner.com/_posts/2015-06-08-moby-dick-or-whale-not-now-man-then-ship-sea-more-ahab.md

 Again, not perfect.
 But I didn't need perfect.
 And for my purposes, the simple tokenizer's results were actually preferable to the learnable tokenizer's.
 There's a token for each word, and sometimes more than one token too!
 Hyphenated words such as `rose-bud`, were tokenized as `rose` and `bud`.)

-I feed the entire book through the simple tokenizer, minus the etymology and extracts, from, "Call me Ishmael" to, "found another orphan."
+I fed the entire book through the simple tokenizer, minus the etymology and extracts, from, "Call me Ishmael" to, "found another orphan."
 There are about 260,000 tokens in *Moby-Dick*, and roughly 19,000 distinct tokens.

 ## Normalization
 The most common tokens are pretty much what you would expect, a bunch of punctuation and small common words: